orangewood-co/orangewood_sim_stack/README.md

 Here are the options for time.

 This time is when to start MoveIt config after launching the simulation.
-If you don't need Gazebo simulation, you can set sim as "off" and this as 0.
+If you don't want Gazebo simulation, you can set sim as "off" and time as 0.
 If you are starting simulation, better to have a value from 5 to 10.
 The value is in sec.